 Admissions Officers Spending Less Time on College Applications

-College admissions officers are spending less time reviewing college applications.
-Admissions officers, working in teams of two, are moving from spending 12 to 15 minutes with an application to just four to six.
+College admissions officers are now spending less time reviewing college applications.
+Admissions officers working in teams of two used to spend 12-15 minutes with an application, but currently spend just four to six minutes per application!

-As colleges face surges in applications, they have been forced to reevaluate how to vet applicants.
-According to a recent article in the Chronicle of Higher Education, admissions officers can churn through as many as 15 applications in an hour, up from four or five.
+As colleges face surges in applications, they are forced to reevaluate how to vet applicants.
+According to a recent article in the Chronicle of Higher Education, admissions officers can churn through as many as 15 applications per hour.

 “We were reading on weekends, reading in the evenings,” Yvonne Romero da Silva, vice dean and director of admissions at the University of Pennsylvania, told the Chronicle.
 “We needed a more sustainable model.”

-The University of Pennsylvania is one of several colleges that has moved to a team approach to the admissions process.
+The University of Pennsylvania is one of several colleges that changed to a team approach for the admissions process.
 The university now checks whether an applicant fits a certain set of academic criteria while taking the applicant’s voice and tone into account.
 The team discusses the applicant and a decision is made whether the applicant is a good fit.